-K-means is an iterative process in which points are assigned to a predetermined number of clusters (k) beginning with an initial ‘seeding point’ selected by automated stochastic process (20).
+K-means is an iterative process in which points are assigned to a predetermined number of clusters (k) beginning with an initial ‘seeding point’ selected by automated stochastic process [20].
 Points are subsequently allocated to the cluster they are nearest to and as new points are added, the centre of the cluster is re-defined and the point-cluster relationship re-evaluated to a maximum number of iterations (n=100).
-The results are evaluated by studying the squared Euclidean distances between each point and their respective cluster centroid (Figure S4).
+The results are evaluated by studying the squared Euclidean distances between each point and their respective cluster centroid (S4 Fig.).
 In our study, we used the ‘elbow’ method to determine the optimum number of clusters to explain the data.
 Within cluster homogeneity is measured by computing distances between the cluster centres and the associated data points, lower values of this measure indicate a better fit.
 The elbow method is based on the idea that the within cluster homogeneity will decrease sharply until an adequate number of clusters is provided and then will continue to decrease but at a much slower rate.
-The point where the decrease sharply decreases is known as the "elbow" (21).
-Determining the number of clusters is a difficult problem with many proposed methods with different properties and evaluation criteria; a study of some of these methods is given in (22).
+The point where the decrease sharply decreases is known as the "elbow" [21].
+Determining the number of clusters is a difficult problem with many proposed methods with different properties and evaluation criteria; a study of some of these methods is given in [22].
 Relative to other clustering techniques, K-means strength is primarily speed, it also produces more discrete clusters.
 However, it is a non-deterministic algorithm sensitive to the initial conditions, so it may not yield the same results on each model run (the stochasticity arises as the initial seeding point is generated randomly in dimensionless space).
 Repeated simulation demonstrated that the presented conclusions were robust to the initial conditions of the k-means algorithm.
 Ultimately the analyst must exercise judgement in relation to the number of clusters, which can be challenging where there is convergence to a local minimum.

 Using the K-means results, the final stage of the analysis was to evaluate changes to the cluster centroid and point dispersal pattern.
 The point dispersal pattern is visualised by creating MBRs; the rectangle demonstrates which points are assigned to which cluster centroid.
 From an archaeological perspective, these rectangles theoretically represent the range of human groups associated with each cluster centroid.
 Additional exploration of convex hull approaches was also undertaken.
 This approach explores the relationship of a point with the cluster centroid through direct measurement of each point back to the centre producing irregular polygons or bounding boxes.
-The analysis indicated that the convex hull approaches produced very similar trends to the MBRs (as they did in similar analysis in (1)).
+The analysis indicated that the convex hull approaches produced very similar trends to the MBRs (as they did in similar analysis in [1]).
 Given, we are interested in the broad trends in this paper, rather than quantitative values, we have opted to use the MBR results in the publication.

 Finally, the analysis is re-run in its entirety to ensure robustness of the approach.
 In this study, we re-ran the simulations 125 times, a plot of the 2.5, 50 and 97.5 percentiles of total areas were calculated, which served to illustrate that the conclusions were robust to variations in the k-means clustering algorithm due to different initial conditions.